 Because you’re human!
 And as humans, we tend to fall into predictable patterns of behaviour.
 We tend to look for shortcuts.
 We get impatient and want to feel a sense of achievement.
 And we all hate to work on our weaknesses, preferring to strengthen those areas that come quickly to us.
 Sound familiar?

-The truth is: we all need a coach if we want to learn something properly and efficiently.
+We all need a coach if we want to learn something properly and efficiently.